ibara/8088ify/README.md

 8088ify
 =======
 `8088ify` is an Intel 8080 CP/M 2.2 to Intel 8086 (8088)
-MS-DOS assembly program translator.
+IBM PC DOS assembly program translator.
 This means that `8088ify` reads in assembly language written for the Intel 8080 and outputs an equivalent assembly program for the Intel 8086/8088.
+As many of us home computer users begin transitioning to the IBM PC with its 16-bit Intel 8088 CPU and new IBM PC DOS operating system, we need not bid farewell to our CP/M programs. `8088ify` is the tool to bring our home computing out of the 1970s and into the 1980s and beyond.
+No need to depend upon expensive and unreliable 8080 emulators!

 `8088ify` was written for
 [PCjam 2021](https://pcjam.gitlab.io/).